GeorgeWebDeveloper503/First-Project-with-NextJS-/README.md

-# Project react JS y Next JS
+# Project ReactJS y NextJS

 This project was bootstrapped with [Next.js](https://nextjs.org/).